NGBideas

 11/27/2025

-In this episode Jonathan Bramson walks us through his path from childhood in Montreal to pursuing a PhD at McGill and becoming a leading voice in gene and cell therapy.
-He reflects on early influences, academic anxieties, and the unexpected turns that led him into oncology and biotech.
+In this episode Jonathan Bramson walks us through his journey from growing up in Montreal to pursuing a PhD at McGill and becoming a leading voice in Canadian gene and cell therapy research.
+Jonathon reflects on his early influences, academic anxieties, and the unexpected turns that led him into oncology and biotech.
 We explore the evolution of gene therapy, the power of mentorship, the realities of building in the life sciences sector, and the creativity behind developing new treatments.
-Jonathan also shares what he's most proud of—both personally and professionally—and his aspirations for the future of universal cell therapy.
+Jonathan also shares what he's most proud of—both personally and professionally—and his aspirations for the future of universal cell...

 NGBiLab S2.E7: YellowBird Diagnostic